Position

 • Previous experience in lawn care or landscaping preferred.

-• Knowledge of lawn care techniques and best practices.
+• Knowledge of lawn care best practices and techniques.

-• Ability to operate lawn care equipment safely and efficiently.
+• Ability to operate and maintain lawn care equipment.

-• Physical stamina and ability to work outdoors in various weather conditions.
+• Strong physical stamina and ability to work outdoors in various weather conditions.

 Is becoming a Lawn Care Technician a good career path?